Student Work

 Below is a collection of images that represent a wide range of student work completed in the undergraduate foundational design and architecture studios that I have taught at Mount Holyoke College, the University of Cincinnati College of Design, Architecture, Art, and Planning (DAAP), the University of Massachusetts, Amherst, and Hampshire College.

-I am grateful to all of the many hundreds of inspiring students I have had the privilege of getting to know whose work is represented below and who have given so enthusiastically of their dedication, hard work, and camaraderie.
+I am grateful to all of the many hundreds of inspiring students I have had the privilege of getting to know, whose work is represented below and who have given so enthusiastically of their dedication, hard work, camaraderie, and good will.